All Episodes

 I want to go to a football game.

-I can't remember Grandma and Rich's recipe.
+I recently got, I can't remember, Grandma Rich's recipe.

 Man, I'm right there with you, Sean.

-I I can't wait to uh be out there giving those concerts and and uh mixing it back up with the It's gotta be killing you, right?
+I can't wait to be out there giving those concerts and mixing it back up with.

-Because this this is your busy season.
+Because this is your busy season.

-Oh man, right now, you know, we would be this is one of the busiest months of the year is June, July, August, September, obviously.
+Oh, man, right now, you know, we would be, this is one of the busiest months of the year is June, July, August, September, obviously.

 So I don't know, man.

-A vaccine, uh a medication, something like that.
+A vaccine, a medication, something like that.

 I mean, we do know that they broke the sequence of this virus down faster than ever in history.